reizucodes/reizucodes/README.md

 - 👋 Hi, I’m @reizucodes
 - 👀 I’m interested in learning more about web development
-- 🌱 I’m currently learning basic HTML, JS, PHP and its frameworks
+- 🌱 I’m currently learning basic HTML, JS, PHP and webdev-related frameworks
 - 💞️ I’m looking to collaborate on basic web development projects...
 - 📫 How to reach me ...